Secure Browsing: Best Tips for Chrome Web Store Safety

 Staying vigilant even after initially approving something is important for your online safety and privacy long-term.

-Consider Open-Sourcing
+Consider Open-Sourcing:

 This tip mainly applies to more robust extensions rather than simple tools, but for serious functionality, opting for open-sourced projects can offer more assurances about trustworthiness and stability.